 - What kinds of wine you want to taste.
 And if that’s the case, congratulations for sticking around on this blog for this long.
 Cheers to you, girlfriend.
 I’ll try to make you proud.

-So actually, Chile’s Casablanca Valley is located just a little south and a little inland of Valparaiso—the colorful port city where white walls go to die.
+Chile’s Casablanca Valley is located just a little south and a little inland of Valparaiso—the colorful port city where white walls go to die.
 Grape vines were first planted in this area in the mid-1980s, about the same time I, myself, sprouted up out of the ground.
 (That is where babies come from, right?)

 The Casablanca wine region is known for its white wines, mostly sauvignon blanc and chardonnay, but also pinot noir because Chile is an equal opportunity intoxicator.

 Wine tasting in Casablanca: What to expect

 When it came to wine tasting in Chile, for our day in the Casablanca Valley we chose to do so independently, as in, not as part of an organized tour.
 Just four grown adults, out there in the world drinking wine, taking pictures of the alpacas’ jacked-up teeth.

 Our time was our own—no rush, no agenda, no schedule to keep, and no clue what our names were by the second winery.
 Okay, maybe that was just me, Patty Mayonnaise Ashley Smith–see, I know it.

 No one to tell us ‘no’ or where to go, or say we’re only dreaming.
 Wine tasting in Chile was, absolutely, a whole new world.
 But instead of a royal princess mistaken in a market, I was most definitely a street rat struggling with holding in my wine burps.